-For the longest time, The Savoy has alluded me.
+For the longest time, The Savoy has eluded me.
 I’ve passed its decorated facade on many occasions, but for some reason, its heavily recessed entrance has never drawn me in.
 In its defence, I am incredibly hard to market to; a wolf in wolf’s clothing.

 Built in 1889 by impresario Richard D’Oyly Carte and acquired by Prince Alwaleed bin Talal bin Adbulaziz al-Saud in 2005, the two proprietors couldn’t be further apart on the cultural spectrum.
 D’Oyly commissioning Gilbert and Sullivan to pen HMS.
 Pinafore for the Savoy Theatre, and the Prince being a devout lover of comic opera – especially The Mikado, I am sure.

 I was in attendance that brisk November morning to meet with the producer of a new automotive YouTube channel.
 The Savoy is not typically a location where I would consider hosting a working lunch though – but then again, my judgement of what constitutes a ‘working’ lunch arguably differs from most.

 “Do I have to dress smartly, as in smarter than normal work clothes”? she asked.

 “I’ll wear something smart-casual, but I don’t think the dress code is particularly militant.
 What would you usually wear to a work meeting?”